AshishGupta18/FInzie-hackathon/README.md

 ```
 .
-├── android                         - It contains files required to run the application on an Android platform.

 ├── assets                          - It contains all images and fonts of your application.
 ├── ios                             - It contains files required to run the application on an iOS platform.
 ├── lib                             - Most important folder in the application, used to write most of the Dart code..